1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-George B. Henderson Foundation Grants is sponsored by George B. Henderson Foundation.
-Funds capital projects that improve the physical appearance and preservation of Boston's public outdoor spaces, including parks, streets, monuments, sculpture, and gardens.
-Prioritizes design excellence and projects in underrepresented neighborhoods.
+George B. Henderson Foundation Grants is a grant program from the George B. Henderson Foundation that funds capital projects enhancing the physical appearance and preservation of Boston's public outdoor spaces.

 Get alerted about grants like this